 GENERAL CONVENTION DEPUTY NOMINATION FORM

-The 80th General Convention of the Episcopal Church will be held June 30 - July 9, 2021, in Baltimore, Maryland.
+The 81st General Convention of The Episcopal Church will be held in July 2024 in Kentucky.

 “At the Diocesan Convention held not less than twelve (12) months next before the regular meeting of the General Convention, four (4) clergy qualified to vote in Convention (three (3) of whom must be Parochial Priests), and four (4) laypersons who shall be Confirmed Communicants in good standing, shall be elected to represent this Diocese as Deputies, in said Convention.
 Such Deputies shall be furnished with a certificate of election, signed by the President and Secretary of the Diocesan Convention.
 The Diocesan Convention shall in the same manner elect four (4) clergy qualified to vote in Convention three (3) of whom must be Parochial Priests), and four (4) laypersons, with like qualifications, as alternates.”